School of Counseling

 3

-Master of Science in Pastoral Care and Integration
+Master of Science in Mental Health Care and Christian Integration

-Master of Science in Pastoral Care and Integration
+Master of Science in Mental Health Care and Christian Integration

-The Master of Science in Pastoral Care and Integration
+Master of Science in Mental Health Care and Christian Integration

 Equips students to understand the methods and models of integrating counseling and Christian theology, enabling them to address spirituality issues in the counseling room in ways consistent with professional ethics